 Fatal Flaw: Is smart, mature, and cool.
 But is deeply afraid and insecure about a potential romance with Misaki, which causes quite a bit of pain for both of them (and their friends).
 He eventually overcomes this though.

-Hopeless Suitor: He feels he's not good enough to be with Misaki, due to her talents, such as in animation, and feels he would just weigh her down if he tried to have a serious relationship with her.
+Insecure Love Interest: The reason he plays The Casanova.
+While he does have feelings for Misaki and remains loyal to her, he feels he's not good enough to be with her, due to her talents, such as in animation, and feels he would just weigh her down if he tried to have a serious relationship with her.
 This despite the obvious signs that Misaki really wants to be with him.

 A third-year student, Jin's childhood friend, and a hyperactive artist, whose obsession with anime and manga forced Suiko's higher-ups to send her over to Sakura Hall.
 She is openly in love with Jin, despite the latter's womanizing habits.
 She lives in Room 201.